-This Committee has now been meeting for almost fourteen years.
+This Committee has now been meeting for more than fifteen years.
 A number of very creative and unique approaches to the problems of our health care system have been developed by the PSC or its sub-committees and recommended to both the OMA and the Government of Ontario.
-The situation is far from perfect, and there have been some remarkable successes - and some failures, but I maintain this approach has produced agreements and solutions to problems which would have been impossible using traditional positional bargaining.
+The situation is far from perfect, and there have been some remarkable successes - and some failures, but I maintain this approach produced agreements and solutions to problems which would have been impossible using traditional positional bargaining.
+As in any situation, maintaining a viable dispute resolution process which is acceptable to the parties and their principles over a long period of time is extremely difficult.
+Often groups within one side or another will come to view their representatives as 'being in bed with' the other side(s).
+To be successful, each side must continuously work hard to insure those they represent understand how the process works and why it is in their interest to continue to use it.